At Anson, we take the safety of our children very seriously. All staff receive regular and ongoing Child Protection and Safeguarding training.

 if you have a concern about a child, please don't hesitate to contact us to discuss further.

-The Designated Safeguarding Leader is Mr E. Howard.
-In his absence, the deputy safeguarding leader is Mrs J. Fenton.
+The Designated Safeguarding Leader is Miss N Jarrett.
+In her absence, the deputy safeguarding leader is Mrs J. Fenton.

 The nominated governor for Safeguarding is Mrs L. Ellis.

 Please refer to out safeguarding policy for more information.

 We believe that the Internet is an essential part of 21st century life and has a valuable role to play in the education of our pupils.
 Our school has a duty to provide our pupils with quality Internet access as part of their learning experience.

 The Internet is a key element of our ICT teaching and learning.
 In delivering the curriculum, teachers need to plan for and make use of communications technology, for example, web-based resources and e-mail.
 Access to life-long learning and employment both increasingly require computer and communications use and pupils need to develop ICT life skills.

 We believe that the internet is a valuable teaching resource that can enhance learning and raise educational standards by offering pupils and teachers opportunities to search for, and access multimedia information from a range of sources all over the world.
 We understand that as with any school resource ICT needs to be managed carefully to ensure its educational effectiveness and safe usage.
 Below are some of the organisations that support this work.

 We help children stay safe online.
 Has someone has acted inappropriately towards you online or to a child or young person you know?
 It may be sexual chat, being asked to do something that makes you feel uncomfortable or someone being insistent on meeting up.
 You can report it to CEOP by clicking the icon below.

 If you need immediate help or have a real emergency?